 Also launching alongside the regular Galaxy S20 5G was the Samsung Galaxy S20+ 5G.
 Just like we’ve seen in previous years, the “plus” in the name simply refers to a larger 6.7-inch screen and, as a result, higher capacity 4,500mAh battery to power it.
 Other upgrades include the Samsung’s DepthVision camera, and an additional 512GB storage option for people who need more elbow room for the media.
 But that’s not all…

-Unlike the regular S20, the Galaxy S20+ has the ability to connect to both T-Mobile’s low-band 5G, and their mmWave 5G networks.
+Unlike the regular S20, the Galaxy S20+ has the ability to connect to T-Mobile’s low-band 5G, mid-band, and their high -band mmWave 5G networks.
 Although T-Mobile’s mmWave 5G availability is low at present, it’s a nice perk when and where it finally becomes available.
 With full 5G connectivity, the Galaxy S20+ is the best choice for those planning for the future.

-You can find the Samsung Galaxy S20+ 5G currently retailing for $1,199 at T-Mobile, but you’ll get a much bigger discount on Swappa where a T-Mobile Galaxy S20+ 5G starts at $900.
+The Samsung Galaxy S20+ 5G is no longer available from T-Mobile, but it originally retailed for $1,349.
+Of course, you can find a much bigger discount on Swappa where a T-Mobile Galaxy S20+ 5G starts at $615.
 Those are some pretty hefty savings.
 But you’d better hurry, listings don’t last forever.
 Start shopping Galaxy S20+ deals using the button below.

 Samsung Galaxy S20 Ultra 5G